OmniEVA: Embodied Versatile Planner via Task-Adaptive 3D-Grounded and Embodiment-aware Reasoning: Conclusion

 \section{Conclusion}

-This paper presents OmniEVA, an embodied versatile planner designed to perform robust cross-dimensional reasoning across a wide spectrum of embodied tasks.
-OmniEVA is the first to incorporate an explicit dynamic routing mechanism for 3D grounding, significantly enhancing its adaptability and reasoning performance under varied task demands.
-Furthermore, OmniEVA introduces an embodiment-aware fine-tuning strategy that effectively bridges the gap between semantic reasoning and robotic execution.
-This enables the generation of plans that are not only logically sound but also physically feasible in real-world environments.
-By unifying semantic embodied reasoning with actionable planning, OmniEVA marks a substantial step forward in the development of general-purpose embodied agents capable of reasoning, planning, and executing across diverse domains.
+This work presents OmniEVA, a versatile embodied planner that delivers robust cross-dimensional reasoning across a wide range of tasks.
+By introducing a dynamic routing mechanism for 3D grounding, OmniEVA adapts effectively to varying spatial demands and improves reasoning performance.
+Its embodiment-aware fine-tuning strategy closes the gap between high-level reasoning and low-level robotic execution, enabling plans that are both logically sound and physically executable.
+Taken together, OmniEVA takes a strong step toward building general-purpose embodied agents that can reason, plan, and act in complex environments.